leandrodcs/leandrodcs/README.md

 ## About me :speech_balloon:

 - 👋 Hi There, my name is Leandro and I'm 27 years old;
-- 🔭 I’m currently being trained at [Driven Education](https://www.driven.com.br/) to be a Fullstack developer and I expect to be graduated in early February;
+- 🔭 I’m currently being trained at [Driven Education](https://www.driven.com.br/) to be a Fullstack developer, I expect to be graduated in early February of 2022.
-- 🌱 I'm a Civil Engineer gratyated from [UTFPR](http://www.utfpr.edu.br/);
+- 🌱 I'm a Civil Engineer gratuated from [UTFPR](http://www.utfpr.edu.br/).
-- 👯 I’m looking to collaborate on open source;
+- 👯 I’m looking to collaborate on open source.
 - 💬 Ask me about ...
 Anything.

 ### Talk to me, I’ll answer ASAP: